Botany and Horticulture Library

 In 2003, the horticulture collection was brought over to the Botany Library and from 2011 to 2013, the two collections were merged into the physical space at NMNH.

 Currently, one librarian is assigned to manage, provide collection development, and answer reference inquiries about the subject areas contained in this library's collection.

-Several gift collections are incorporated in the library: the John Donnell Smith Collection of general botany; the Hitchcock- Chase collection, primarily on grasses; the E. Yale Dawson collection on algae and marine botany and the lichen portion of the John S. Stevenson collection on mycology.
+Several large historically significant donations are incorporated into the collection: the John Donnell Smith Collection of general botany; the Hitchcock- Chase collection, primarily on grasses; the E. Yale Dawson collection on algae and marine botany and the lichen portion of the John S. Stevenson collection on mycology.
 All are fully cataloged.
-The library also includes a general vertical file, which includes guides to many botanical gardens and arboreta, a biographical vertical file and a card index to biographical information in the botanical periodicals covering the year 1980 to the present.

 The Horticulture Library houses more than 10,000 books and journals on literature focused on plants grown outdoors and within the interiors of the Smithsonian Institution, American garden history and landscape design.